monzo/docs/source/includes/_ais.md

 We've implemented version 3.1.2 of the [Open Banking Scheduled Payments specification](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1077805716/Scheduled+Payments+v3.1.2).

-We have only implemented `GET /scheduled-payments` endpoint, and not the account-specific endpoints.
+We have only implemented `GET /accounts/{AccountId}/scheduled-payments` endpoint.

 Your consent needs to have either the `ReadScheduledPaymentsBasic` or `ReadScheduledPaymentsDetail` permissions to access this endpoint.